These 7 Waterfall Hikes Are Some Of The Best Hikes in Alabama

 Alabama is filled with many beautiful waterfalls.
 While some of these waterfalls are tucked away and require a hike to reach them, others are hiding in plain sight and only require a short walk.
 Listed below are seven of Alabama’s most beautiful waterfalls.
-Even though they require a hike to reach them, you’ll most certainly want to add them to your bucket list.
+Even though they require a hike to reach them, these are some of the best hikes in Alabama, so you’ll most certainly want to add them to your bucket list.

 For a list of six easy-to-reach waterfalls in Alabama that require no excessive hiking, click here.

 OnlyInYourState may earn compensation through affiliate links in this article.

 Are these waterfall hikes easy or difficult?

 Although the lengths of these hikes are all fairly short and similar, they vary in difficulty.
 Some are great for all ages and abilities but others may be challenging for some.

 Can my friends and I swim at these waterfalls?